Magnificent Nouveau Mosaic Art as an Inspiration

 Celebrated for his architectural achievement, but also his creative genius when it came to decoration, Antoni Gaudi is quoted as one of the most favorite artists today.
 Having lived his whole life in Barcelona, he dedicated himself to pushing the limits of spatial planning, often exceeding funds that were provided for his projects.
 Luckily, his brilliant solutions were so popular that he mostly managed to secure patronage, until his untimely and tragic death.

-Although his grand design of Sagrada Familia cathedral remained unfinished (expected to be finished in 2026), his other masterpieces testify to the affinity Gaudi had for the mosaic.
+Although his grand design of Sagrada Familia cathedral remained unfinished (expected to be finished in 2026), his other masterpieces testify to the affinity Gaudi had for the mosaic art.
 His mosaic designs could hardly be called classical, as they were often created by irregular pieces of colorful, broken ceramic tiles, or they were covering unexpected sculptures, park benches or rooftops.
-He used mosaic as facade decoration, and a common element in public creations, pioneering a new use of bright color in the architectural exterior.
-The most famous projects Gaudi embellished with mosaic are Casa Batlló and Park Güell.
+He used mosaic art as facade decoration, and a common element in public creations, pioneering a new use of bright color in the architectural exterior.
+The most famous projects Gaudi embellished with mosaic art are Casa Batlló and Park Güell.

 Casa Batlló was imagined as a private villa with an elaborate, organic facade on the outside, decorated with splashes of colorful tesserae.
 Its innovative design caused much controversy at the time the building started, around 1877 and the house was purchased by the Batlló family only in 1900.
 This ensured its finish and the development of the original form in the coming years.